bcm-uga/hadaca3/README.md

 ## Run Script locally

+/!\ This local test no longer works when using sourced files in program.R that call sub_programm in the folder modules.

 Once "submissions" folder created by the submission script inside starting kit, you can test locally the ingestion and scoring program.

 ```
-cd ~/projects/hadaca3
 cd ~/projects/hadaca3
 sh prepare2score_locally.sh